markmoxon/elite-source-code-6502-second-processor/README.md

 make encrypt verify release=source-disc
 ```

+You can also add `release=sng45`, though that's the default value so it isn't necessary.

 You can see the differences between the versions by searching the source code for `_SNG45` (for features in the SNG45 version) or `_SOURCE_DISC` (for features in the source disc).
 There are only a few differences, if you ignore [workspace noise](#producing-byte-accurate-binaries):

 * In the source disc version, the extended description of Lave is replaced by the rather cryptic "Bits'n Pieces - End Of Part 1".
 You can see this by pressing F6 just after starting the game (you have to be docked at Lave).

-* In the SNG45 version, the top laser line is slightly higher than in the source disc version (see the LASLI.
+* In the SNG45 version, the top laser line aims slightly higher than in the source disc version (see the `LASLI` routine for details).

-* The loader contains an extra copyright string inserted at the start of the file ("Copyright (c) Acornsoft Limited 1985"), and the Tube-detection code in the source disc version is commented out with `NOP`s and is replaced by a single call to OSBYTE 234.
+* The loader contains an extra copyright string inserted at the start of the file ("Copyright (c) Acornsoft Limited 1985"), and most of the Tube-detection code in the source disc version is commented out.

 ## Notes on the original source files